slowernews/wisdom-tldr/README.md

 Successful *entrepreneurs* are good risk managers.

-> *'Entrepreneurs prepare for bad.
-They budget pessimistically using the worst case scenario.'*

 > *'Be cautious.
 Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
 Entrepreneurs are more risk averse than general population.'*

+> *'Entrepreneurs prepare for bad.
+They budget pessimistically using the worst case scenario.'*

+> *'When evaluating an idea make sure the math scales.
+E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
+Will even max capacity pay the rent?
+How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
+How much can you produce in an hour, will that ever pay you enough?
+Is the price high enough?
+Are the costs low enough?'*

-> *'Startup fortune cookie: That company that seems so interested in buying you won't.'*
+> *'Startup fortune cookie: that company that seems so interested in buying you won't.'*

 <!--
-When evaluating an idea make sure the math scales
-- If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
-Will even max capacity pay the rent?
-- How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
-- How much can you produce in an hour, will that ever pay you enough?
-- Is the price high enough?
-- Are the costs low enough?

 It's not even about marketing, just building something of actual value.
 I doubt this girl has spent much if anything on marketing.

 zona genius: only 3 things I'm allowed to do in my business, the things that really serve us and we good at it